How to Plot Two-Variable Data on the TI-84 Plus

 Choose the type of mark used to plot points.

-You have three choices: a small square, a small plus sign, or a dot.
-To select one, use
+You have four choices: a large empty square, a small plus sign, a small square, or a dot.
+To select one, use the right-arrow key to place the cursor on the mark, and press [ENTER].

 Press [ZOOM] to plot your data using the ZoomStat command.